tngngn/ccbench/plf/README.md

 default : `1`
 - `VAL_SIZE` : Value of key-value size.
 In other words, payload size.<br>
 default : `4`
-- `NONTS` : If this is 1, transactions use their thread IDs as timestamps. default : `0`
-  - suboption `FAIR` : If both this and `NONTS` are 1, threads increment their IDs to take turn committing transactions. default : `0`
-- `RANDOM` : If this is 1, transactions randomly generate timestamps. default : `0`

-## Optimizations
-- Backoff.
-- Define NONTS for TID, NONTS and FAIR for FairTID
-- Define RANDOM for RandID

 ## Implementation
 - Lock : reader/writer lock